 Also be sure to check you are ok to travel with your doctor and if they have any restrictions on travel times for you.

 How to Pick the right Type of Babymoon for You

 Another top babymoon tip is make sure you pick the right type of babymoon for you.
 I must admit that I am not usually a lie on the beach type person.
-I love hiking and visiting national parks but having been so sick for my pregnancy all I wanted to do on our babymoon was relax and really not do anything.
+I love hiking and visiting national parks and would consider a Disney World Babymoon but having been so sick for my pregnancy all I wanted to do on our babymoon was relax and really not do anything.
 I would say don’t rule out beach holidays or all inclusive just because they aren’t the types of holidays that you usually do.

 Check that it is Safe to Travel – Planning a Zika-free babymoon